kerenzhou062/PEALS/docs/diffpeak.md

 # Call differentially methylated peaks

-This is the main function in PEALS.
+This is the main function in `PEALS`.
 It can be invoked by `PEALS callpeak` .

+Please note that `PEALS` will need the raw sequencing depth information during the normalization, so I recommend to use `samtools markdup` command to mark the PCR duplciates after reads alignment and pass thenm to `PEALS`.

 If you type this command with `-h`, you will see a full description of command-line options.
 Here we only list the essentials.

 ## Input Options